farcasterxyz/contracts/docs/docs.md

 # 2.1.
 Fname Resolver

-The Fname Resolver contract validates usernames issued under the \*.fcast.id domain on-chain by implementing [ERC-3668](https://eips.ethereum.org/EIPS/eip-3668) and [ENSIP-10](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution).
+The Fname Resolver contract validates usernames issued under the \*.fcast.id domain onchain by implementing [ERC-3668](https://eips.ethereum.org/EIPS/eip-3668) and [ENSIP-10](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution).
 The resolver contains the url of the server which issues the usernames and proofs.
 It maintains a list of valid signers for the server and also validates proofs returned by the server.

 ### Invariants